Skip to content

 3. Select the correct Week Range

-The site will be available all year round and will be kept up-to-date with the timetables for each coming semester.
+The site will be available all year round and will be kept up-to-date with the timetables ahead of each semester.

 To find your individual timetable:

-Once you have completed your Welcome and ID check your individual academic timetable is available to view via Publish and can be exported into your electronic calendar.
+Once your record has been made current your individual academic timetable will be available to view in Publish and can be exported into your electronic calendar.

 Timetables are subject to last-minute changes, please check regularly online; or, you can change your profile setting to have change notifications sent to your university email account.
 It is advised that you subscribe to this service.

 Further information on timetables can be found on the University intranet.
-You will need to sign in using your University username and password to access this page.
+You will need to sign in using your IT account credentials to access this page.

 Timetabling, Attendance and Room Bookings intranet >>

-Your student card will be given to you at your first on campus session or it can be collected from a MyBradford desk.
+Your student card will be either be given to you at your first on campus session or it can be collected from the MyBradford team.

 UBIC students

-Students accessing courses with the University of Bradford International College can email Internationalcollege@bradford.ac.uk with any queries.
+Students accessing programmes with the University of Bradford International College can email Internationalcollege@bradford.ac.uk with any queries.

 Step Up to HE Programme